Operationalizing content moderation "accuracy" in the Digital Services Act: Efficiently estimating recall for a filter

 \paragraph{Recommendations} Based on our simulation in CivilComments, our recommendations for conducting stratified sampling in practice are: \textbf{(1)} Choose quantile binning.
 Among the two practical binning methods, quantile binning outperforms equal width binning.
 It performs at near oracle binning performance if the number of bins is sufficiently large and the optimal allocation is used. \textbf{(2)} Choose pilot allocation.
 Attempting to estimate a good allocation with pilot samples will greatly reduce the variance of the stratified sampling estimator. \textbf{(3)} Make a reasonable choice for the number of pilot samples.
 If the prevalence is suspected to be low, or the estimation requirement is precise, inefficiency in pilot samples is less of a concern (because the pilot samples are needed anyways).
 When the prevalence is high and the number of samples required may be less than the total pilot samples, a reasonable choice needs to be made about the number of pilot samples collected.
 The experimenter must consider how much data annotation is acceptable at worst.
-In Appendix \ref{appendix:rarer_prevalences} we show that these recommendations are robust for lower prevalences as well.